DragonflyCats

 What are the risks to a cat if blood groups are incompatible?

-Blood transfusions are sometimes necessary in cats and can be life-saving.
-However, transfusion reactions can pose serious issues.
+Blood transfusions are sometimes necessary for cats and can be life-saving.
+However, transfusion reactions can pose serious risks.
 Cats with type A or B blood must receive a donation from a cat of the same blood group, or they risk a potentially life-threatening reaction.

 Blood group B cats have high levels of anti-A antibodies in their blood.
-Antibodies are part of the immune system, which means that if a type B cat receives blood from a type A donor, this could trigger a severe (and potentially fatal) reaction because the immune system would recognize the type A blood as ‘foreign’ and attack it.
+Antibodies are part of the immune system, so if a type B cat receives blood from a type A donor, this could trigger a severe (and potentially fatal) reaction because the immune system would recognize the type A blood as ‘foreign’ and attack it.

-Some group A cats also have anti-B antibodies, so they may develop severe reactions if given incompatible blood.
+Some group A cats also have anti-B antibodies, so they may experience severe reactions if given incompatible blood.

 Neonatal isoerythrolysis in Kittens

-Any antibodies present in a queen’s (female cat) blood will also be passed into her milk and colostrum (the first milk produced) if she feeds a litter of kittens.
-These antibodies will help protect the kittens against diseases in the early weeks of life.
+Any antibodies present in a queen’s (female cat’s) blood will also be passed into her milk and colostrum (the first milk produced) if she nurses a litter of kittens.
+These antibodies will help protect the kittens against diseases during the early weeks of life.

-While this is very beneficial for the kitten, it can sometimes lead to issues with blood group incompatibilities.
+While this is very beneficial for the kitten, it can sometimes lead to issues with blood group incompatibility.
 If the queen has blood group B, she will naturally have anti-A antibodies.
-If she mates with a type A tomcat, all kittens will be type AB, and when they feed on the queen’s milk in the first 24 hours of life, they will absorb the anti-A antibodies.
+If she mates with a type A tomcat, all kittens will be type AB.
+When they feed on the queen’s milk in the first 24 hours of life, they will absorb the anti-A antibodies.

-The anti-A antibodies will then destroy the kitten’s red blood cells just as if there had been an incompatible blood transfusion.
-This is a condition called neonatal isoerythrolysis and can be a significant cause of death in young kittens of certain breeds.
+The anti-A antibodies will then destroy the kitten’s red blood cells, as if there had been an incompatible blood transfusion.
+This condition, called neonatal isoerythrolysis, can be a significant cause of death in young kittens of certain breeds.

-This disease does not occur in type B kittens born to a type A queen, as type A cats have much lower levels of antibodies against type B blood cells and often no antibodies at all.
+This disease does not occur in type B kittens born to a type A queen because type A cats have much lower levels of antibodies against type B blood cells and often have none at all.

-Most cats naturally produce antibodies against the blood group they do not possess.
+Most cats naturally produce antibodies against blood groups they do not possess.
 Generally, cats with blood group B have strong antibodies against blood group A antigens, while cats with blood group A have weaker anti-B antibodies.

-In fact, with the initial feeding of colostrum (first milk), the mother passes a large amount of antibodies to her kittens, including anti-A antibodies.
-These anti-A antibodies in blood group A kittens will attack and destroy their red blood cells, leading to a condition called neonatal isoerythrolysis.
+During the initial feeding of colostrum (first milk), the mother passes a large number of antibodies to her kittens, including anti-A antibodies.
+In kittens with blood group A, these anti-A antibodies attack and destroy their red blood cells, leading to a condition called neonatal isoerythrolysis.
 This phenomenon is similar to our Rh (Rhesus) system, although the antigens and antibodies involved are different.

-This isoerythrolysis reaction can be fatal in kittens of blood group A, so it is not advisable to breed females of blood group B (gene alleles b/b) unless they are mated with a male of blood group B. Conversely, there is no risk in mating a female of blood group A with a male of blood group B since, as mentioned above, the antibodies against the antigens of blood group B are present at a low level in the blood.
+This isoerythrolysis reaction can be fatal in kittens of blood group A, so it is not advisable to breed females of blood group B (gene alleles b/b) unless they are mated with a male of blood group B. Conversely, there is no risk in mating a female of blood group A with a male of blood group B, since, as mentioned above, antibodies against the antigens of blood group B are present at low levels in the blood.